ionous/tapestry/support/rift/rift.md

     END
 ```

-_( **Note**: for the sake of round trip preservation, heredocs might be indicated by a custom string type.
-Alternatively -- or in addition -- they could be stored with their markers and helper functions could subslice out the formatted text. )_
+( _**TBD**: i'm quite taken with the way markdown tools allow syntax coloring of triple quote blocks by specifying a file type after the quotes. github's version allows other words to appear on the line after the file type separated by spaces -- so possibly something like ` ```yaml  END` would work. that doesn't decay well (ie. if someone didn't want to specify a file type.) so always requiring redirection markers might help. )_

 ### Comments
 Hate me forever, comments are preserved, are significant, and introduce their own indentation rules.

 **Rationale:** Comments are a good mechanism for communicating human intent.
 And, in [Tapestry](git.sr.ht/~ionous/tapestry), since story files can be edited by hand, edited in mosaic/blockly, or even extracted to present documentation: preserving those comments across different transformations matter.

-Comments begin with the `#` hash and continue to the end of a line.
+Comments begin with the `#` hash, followed by a space, and continue to the end of a line.
 Comments cannot appear within a scalar _( **TBD**: comma separated arrays split across lines might be an exception. )_

 Here are some examples: